graasp/NudeNet/README.md

+**Looking for contributors/ maintainers for this repo**:
+I have become busy with office related stuff in the last years, still trying to maintain this repo as it is the current best OSS option for nudity detection, Looking for interested mainttainer, who can add/ work on more features for this repo (with my help of course)

 # NudeNet: lightweight Nudity detection

 https://nudenet.notai.tech/ in-browser demo (the detector is run client side, i.e: in your browser, images are not sent to a server)